imNCNUwilliam/classify-rv32i/README.md

 It is related to two's compliment number representation.
 Just deal with negative numbers, my implementation is to perform bitwise NOT operation upon the given negative number and then plus 1.

 ### Function: Array ReLU Activation (src/relu.s)
 It is required to access array elements as well as keep the current max.
-However, I am a little confused that why it can use the same array offset to access every element.

         Example: array0 = [1, -2, 3, -4, -5, 6, 7, -8, 9]
                  result = [1, 0, 3, 0, 0, 6, 7, 0, 9]